MicroEJ/docs/DeviceDeveloperGuide/display.rst

 The available list of supported hardware accelerators is MicroEJ architecture dependent.
-For instance, the STMicroelectronics Chrom-ART Graphics Accelerator is only available for the MicroEJ architecture for Cortex-M4 and Cortex-M7.
-The Renesas Graphics Library RGA is only available for the MicroEJ architecture for Cortex-A9.
-The following table shows in which MicroEJ architecture an hardware accelerator is available.
+For instance, the STMicroelectronics Chrom-ART Graphics Accelerator is only available for the MicroEJ Architecture for Cortex-M4 and Cortex-M7.
+The Renesas Graphics Library RGA is only available for the MicroEJ Architecture for Cortex-A9.
+The following table shows in which MicroEJ Architecture an hardware accelerator is available.

 .. tabularcolumns:: |p{5cm}|p{1cm}|p{1cm}|p{1cm}|p{1cm}|